 1.1.
-Being An Effective Official
+Some Do's of An Effective Official

 This section represents the nuts and bolts of getting a good job done - the do's and don'ts of how to avoid the seemingly inevitable frustrations that come with the tasks.